KennethEnevoldsen/augmenty/_sources/augmenters_overview.md.txt

 # Overview of Augmenters

 The following tables list all the available augmenters in augmenty, along with a short description.It also list all of the labels which the augmenters respects.
-For instance if you wish to train an namedentity recognition pipeline you should not use augmenters which does not respect entity labels.
+For instance, if you wish to train an namedentity recognition pipeline you should not use augmenters which does not respect entity labels.
 Lastly the package includes a list of references to any data or packages used as well as references to example application of the augmenter in practice.

 | Augmenter name | Description | Respects | References |
 | :---: | --- | --- | --- |